 Charge Around Australia is the first project that we have collaborated on.
 Involving driving around the entire coastline of Australia in an electric vehicle, the project will demonstrate the use of innovative printed solar technology to charge the car when travelling outside of the established charging infrastructure zones.

 Together, we want to raise awareness of this new technology and show how it could be used to provide power generation capability in the future.
 Professor Dastoor and his team at the Centre for Organic Electronics (COE) will benefit from positive coverage that can help the university to attract both funding and students.
 In turn, this can facilitate the COE’s continuing progress with its groundbreaking scientific research.

 The technology is currently at the start of its development.
 We know that printing processes can be improved, in order to make the product more efficient and ultimately bring it to market.

 Printed solar panels offer us possibilities that conventional solar panels do not.
 They are ultra-flexible, ultra-lightweight and ultra-thin, so they can be used to cover expansive areas.
 In addition, because they are printed, they can be produced at extremely low cost.

 When efficiency levels are doubled to around 4%, it is possible that the technology will have the capability to generate the cheapest form of electricity on the planet.
-The potential of this technology is that every building and structure could have a coating on it that generates power.
+The potential of this technology is that buildings and structures could have a coating on them that generates power.

 After this project is completed, we hope that Charging Around Britain, Professor Dastoor and the University of Newcastle will work together on future projects.
 A number of business ideas are being explored.
 One such idea would involve mounting the printed solar cell panels on the roofs of electric and hybrid buses.
 The energy collected by the panels could be used to extend the range of these types of vehicles with the added advantage of also reducing particulate emissions.